 The RabbitMQ Management is a user friendly interface that let you monitor and handle your RabbitMQ server from a web browser.
 Among other things, queues, connections, channels, exchanges, users and user permissions can be handled - created, deleted and listed in the browser.
 You can monitor different rates and send and receive messages manually.

-This CloudAMQP blog post give information about the different views that you can find in the RabbitMQ Management.
+Our blog post "The RabbitMQ Management Interface" gives you information about the different views that you can find in the RabbitMQ Management.

 Port should be 443 and --ssl has to be used.
 An example is shown below lising exchanges: